Aephir/Bed_occupancy_sensors/README.md

    * WiFi SSID within the quotes (").
    * WiFi password within the quotes (").
    * MQTT server (IP address; I use my local IP, since this is all running within my LAN).
 Should I include the port??
-3. Open PlatformIO in Atom, add your project
+3. Open PlatformIO in Atom.
-   * Choose `Espressif ESP8266 ESP-12E` board.
-   * Choose `???` framework.
-   * Choose location.
 4. Open PlatformIO terminal.
    * In Atom, choose the menu `Packages > platformio-ide > New Terminal`.
    * `cd` to the directory where you have cloned [this repo](https://github.com/selfhostedhome/smart-bed-sensor).